Chase started in Randolph County ends in crash at Webb Road - Salisbury Post

 Chase started in Randolph County ends in crash at Webb Road

-SALISBURY — A vehicle chase that started in Randolph County on Saturday afternoon ended in Rowan County with a crash and the apprehension of a suspect.
+SALISBURY — A vehicle chase that started with a kidnapping in Randolph County on Saturday afternoon ended with a crash in Rowan County.

+Around 1:42 p.m. in Asheboro, Manuel Jesus Robles kidnapped a 31-year old woman at gunpoint, according to an Asheboro Police Department news release.
+Robles allegedly forced the woman into a vehicle she owns, which had been stolen earlier.

+Robles, a 32-year old from Ocala, Florida, then left the scene in the stolen vehicle, Asheboro Police said.

+Deputies with the Randolph County Sheriff’s Office attempted to conduct a traffic stop after seeing the vehicle, but Robles fled, police said.
+The chase continued through multiple jurisdictions and involved the N.C.
+State Highway Patrol, High Point Police Department and Davidson County Sheriff’s Office.

-Around 4:15 p.m., the Rowan County Sheriff’s Office was asked to assist its counterparts from Randolph County in the pursuit, said Maj.
+Around 4:15 p.m., the Rowan County Sheriff’s Office was asked to assist in the pursuit, said Maj.
 John Sifford.
-The suspect fleeing authorities was wanted in connection to a possible hostage situation, he said.

-The suspect led law enforcement on a chase down I-85 south.
+The suspect led local law enforcement on a chase down Interstate 85 south.

+During the pursuit, Robles allegedly fired multiple shots at pursuing officers, hitting law enforcement vehicles.
+No one was injured.

 The lengthy pursuit came to an end near Webb Road after the suspect’s vehicle wrecked.

-The Rowan County Sheriff’s Office provided K-9s to assist in the capture of the suspect, who was taken back to Randolph County for further investigation.
+He allegedly fled on foot and was arrested without incident a short time later.
+The Rowan County Sheriff’s Office provided K-9s to assist.

+Robles is expected to face multiple charges related to the kidnapping, pursuit and shooting at officers.

+He remains in custody and will be taken to Randolph County where he will face charges.

 Two hospitalized, one charged after Klumac Road restaurant shooting